top of page

 This project is a collaboration between Guardians Worldwide and Allamin Foundation for Peace and Development and Al Fitra Academy (Kano) with funding from the University of Leeds.

-Unheard Daughters is providing social change, women empowerment, and environmental action in Northeastern Nigeria.
+Unheard Daughters is providing social change, empowerment, and environmental action in Northeastern Nigeria

 Unheard Daughters supports the manufacture and selling of non-toxic and environmentally friendly cleaning products by women survivors of the Boko Haram terror group.